alexalemi/notoj/README.md

  - notoj init - create a new note directory
  - notoj new <name> - create a new note
+ - notoj edit - edits an existing thing
+ - notoj serve - serve the notes
+ - notoj notebook - start a new ipython notebook
+ - notoj view - simple previewer (terminal / html / pdf)
+ - notoj conf - edit configuration

  - notoj git ... - pass command to git in the directory
  - notoj make ... - make html / latex

  - notoj search <query> - search the notes
- - notoj serve - serve the notes
  - notoj list - list all of the notes
- - notoj notebook - start a new ipython notebook
- - notoj view - simple previewer (terminal / html / pdf)

 Layout of directory